schubmat/Custom-MADE/README.md

 ### System requirements

-* A not too ancient Linux or OSX 10.8 or later.
+* A not too ancient Linux or MacOS.
+Windows is currently not supported.
 * A somewhat capable CPU.
 For any language available (default in 04/2021 are two languages) Custom-MADE is going to compile an entire Xtext project including LSP-Binding.

 ### Dependencies